scanon/shock_service/README.md

 The following are instructions on how to deploy the Shock service in KBase from launching a fresh KBase instance to starting the service...

 - Create security group for Shock server (this isn't required with the test ports in the Makefile but makes it convenient if you want to change the ports later)
-- Using this security group and your key, launch KBase instance
+- Using this security group and your key, launch a KBase instance
 - Get code:<br />
 sudo -s<br />
 cd /kb<br />